chel-007/channel-ai/_posts/2020-06-28-image classification api in tensorflow.md

 * Building the Model with Tensorflow (Keras)
 * Implementing your Model in a Web-application

+Next: <a href="">Improving your Tensorflow Model with Dropouts and Batch Normalization</a>

+Finally: <a href="">Building an Image Classification API with TFX and GCP </a>

 Now that you have an idea of the steps taking us through this tutorial, Let's begin with it.

 <h3>Introduction</h3>

 Starting off in Machine Learning can be Overwhelming, I say this because I'm currently in the process of experiencing the start off altogether.
 There are so many fields, opinions, doubts that can go through your mind on the process of choosing a path to follow.
-Sometimes, actually Most times, It's really cool to look at the big guys in the field that exude so much confidence showing that they know what they want.
+Sometimes, actually most times, It's really cool to look at the big guys in the field that exude so much confidence showing that they know what they want.
 Also, there are lots of resources and articles around promising ways that would become a revelation to newcomers and map out the correct path for them.
 I just read some of those, and I'm more affected than when I was using my mind at a space to think for myself.
 My mood becomes let's say negative.
 But I can't be like that for long.
 I simply told myself I'm gonna learn them all by "doing".
 It's a big deal, perhaps the hardest part but with time it becomes a natural thing for you.
 That's the way of life.
 Long story short, I decided to start implementing projects that I could add to my github, LinkedIn and blog.

 This tutorial is mainly for people starting off in "Computer Vision", those that want to "know" and "do" Computer Vision.
 What I want you to understand is this: <b>"It's all in the process.
 Those little steps sums into the big advancement"</b>..
 Well, at least I told myself that.
 OpenCV can wait, I'm gonna learn all the small steps involved but I'm gonna learn them very fast.
 I have the ability to, and I hope with the series of upcoming posts, you too can follow along and master the baby steps in Computer Vision(CV).
 Let's get into more concrete writings.